DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<extensions>`: empty in the current protocol version, but may contain additional data in future revisions, including minor versions.
 The computation and verification of the signature MUST include the extensions.
 An implementation not supporting these extensions MUST ignore them.

 Certificates made of this information, without extensions, are 116 bytes long.
 With the addition of `<cert-magic>`, `<es-version>`, and `<protocol-minor-version>`, the record is 124 bytes long.

+Within a `TXT` record, the certificate is carried in the record's RDATA, which is a sequence of length-prefixed character-strings {{!RFC1035}}.
+A client reconstructs the certificate by concatenating these character-strings in order, after removing the single length octet that precedes each one.
+A 124-byte classical certificate fits in a single character-string, whereas a larger certificate spans several character-strings that MUST be concatenated in this way before the certificate is parsed.

 After receiving a set of certificates, the client checks their validity based on the current date, filters out the ones designed for encryption systems that are not supported by the client, and chooses the certificate with the higher serial number.